ethangutk/Outrageous-Blades/README.md

 <br><br><br>

 ## ℹ About The Game
 In 2015, I made this game when I was 15 years old, and the total development time was around 5-6 months.
-It was an addition to my "Outrageous" game series that I had on Roblox at the time.
+It was an addition to my "Outrageous" game series that I had on ROBLOX at the time.
 This game is a highly interactive and intense battle.
 The game features seven minigames and thirty-two maps involving hundreds of ways minigames can play out.
 Players will earn in-game currency to spend on different types of cosmetic items, like sword skins, player trails, pets, and gift boxes.
 The more a player will battle, the more in-game experience they will collect.
 Leveling up your character will give opportunities to upgrade how strong the player will be in battle.
 The cartoon-style adventure gives players a fun experience making it easy to play for hours!
 <br>
 <p align="center">
 	<img src="https://github.com/ethangutknecht/Outrageous-Blades/blob/main/Images/AboutTheGame_1.png?raw=true">